Need to talk? Call 1800 882 436.

 What positions are more comfortable during pregnancy?

-As your belly grows, you’re likely to need to find different positions which are more comfortable.
-It’s important to remember that during pregnancy, you shouldn’t lie flat on your back, especially from 28 weeks until the baby is born.
-Avoid lying and sleeping on your back, as this can put pressure on major blood vessels which supply the baby with oxygen.
+During pregnancy, you should avoid lying or sleeping flat on your back, especially from 28 weeks of pregnancy until your baby is born.
+This can put pressure on major blood vessels that supply your baby with oxygen.

 • lying on your side — pillows or cushions can help with support

-• positioning yourself on all fours
+• positioning yourself on your hands and knees

 • you on top